nih-cfde/the-fair-cookbook/content/recipes/06/cfde-namespaces.md

 ## Syntax

-The local name of a resource is concatenated with the namespace using the `/` character as a seperator to form the full resource name.
-To ensure this, the namespace must be a valid URI, without a trailing `/`.
-Similarily, th local name of a resource must be a valid path, but may not begin with a `/`.
+The local name of a resource is concatenated with the namespace to form the full resource name.
+To ensure this, the namespace must be a valid URI and may include a trailing separation character, such as `?` or `#`.
+The local name of a resource may have any syntax, so long as when concatenate with the namespace the full names is also a valid URI.

 Given the local name `8675/REAMDE` and the previous namespace examples, the full resouces names would be:
  * `https://project-a.example.org/8675/REAMDE`
  * `https://project-a.example.org/samples/8675/REAMDE`
  * `tag:project-a.example.org,2020:/8675/REAMDE`
- * `tag:project-a.example.org,2020:samples/8675/REAMDE`
+ * `tag:project-a.example.org,2020:samples#8675/REAMDE`

 ## Namespace Selection